Do You Need Help Interpreting an Area Formula?

 Since the area is measuring the number of square units inside of the shape, the units must be written as squared units (ex: cm2).

-Many of the area formulas require you to know the height of the shape.
 The height of the shape is always the distance from the top of the shape to the bottom.
 The height must be a straight, vertical line.

 Keep this page handy as you study formulas and solve real world problems throughout your algebra studies!